aschmiedeke/gbtdocs/docs/references/observing/configure.rst

 """""""""""""""""""""

 Specifies the bandwidth in MHz to be used by the specified backend.
 Possible values depend on the receiver and backend that are chosen.
+For VEGAS values are listed in :numref:`tab-vegas-modes`.

-.. todo:: Add reference to tables that are in the observer guide labeled 9.2 and 10.1
+.. todo:: Add reference to table 9.2 in observer guide (bandwidth per backend).

 ``restfreq`` (depends)